KEY TAKEAWAYS

 A game's RTP can also offer some insight into the game’s volatility.
 Those games with higher RTP, paying out a larger total to players, often have lower volatility.
 A game’s RTP and hit frequency figures may be found right on the game’s information screen.

 Some of this information can also be found online.
-Some slot information sites and message boards offer players their own reviews and experiences with various games.
+Some slot information sites and message boards offer players their reviews and experiences with various games.
 This can be a helpful way to determine a certain slot's volatility.

 Players also have another option to check a game’s volatility by playing in demo mode online at sites like Jackpot Party.
 You can determine how frequently a game rewards a payout and how large these usually are.
-Some ideas to remember when determining a game’s volatility:

 • Use RTP to see how a game plays out.
 A higher RTP usually means lower volatility.